pyrhaa/sarahro/README.md

 **- The dark mode is planned on the sarahro?**

 Yes ! it is important for us to preserve your eyes, because without them you will no longer be able to invest in the project.

+**- Will he have a Governance token?**

+yes, a governance protocol is very important to us, that's why we will create a super special token to do it, The Oignon token empowers holders with the capability to vote on proposals and collectively act as governors of the protocol.

+**- Will he have a stablecoin?**

+yes, the stablecoin is important in the cryptocurrencies universe that is why we are going to create the "TAPAS100coin" to be able to balance our token system.
+As you know we can no longer trust the fiat currency (Euro, Dollard, etc.) So after a lot of thought with the internal teams we will collateralize on xrp (stable coin).

+> \*TAPAS100coin is based on a principle of collateralisation by reserve: each TAPAS100coin (TPS100) created corresponds to a xrp on a bank account associated with your firm.\*

 # Getting Started showcase Sarahro site